Daisy-duk3/Daisy-duk3/README.md

 - 👋 Hi, I’m 🌼 @Daisy-duk3 🌼
-- 👀 I’m interested in game design 🎮
+- 👀 I’m interested in game design 🎮 and learning python for data science ✨
-- 🌱 I’m currently learning C# & Unity
+- 🌱 I’m currently learning C# & Python
 - 💞️ I’m looking to collaborate on my personal project
 - 📫 How to reach me ...